 Although not considered a course of MS, radiologically isolated syndrome (RIS) has been used to classify those with:

-found a little over half of people with RIS go on to develop MS within ten years.
-There are no specific treatment guidelines for RIS and additional research is needed to further define what factors increase the likelihood that someone with RIS will develop MS. Monitoring of MRI and neurological symptoms, and neurological examination are generally recommended to quickly identify changes.
-If the diagnosis is MS, treatment can be started early.
-Research interest in RIS is high and several studies are ongoing
+A 2020 study found that little more than half of those with RIS go on to develop MS within 10 years.
+There are no specific treatment guidelines for RIS.
+Additional research is needed to further define what factors increase the likelihood that someone with RIS will develop MS. Monitoring of MRI and neurological symptoms, as well as neurological examination, are generally recommended to quickly identify changes.
+If the diagnosis is MS, you can begin treatment early.